 - 1. After you submit your on-line application, you will receive an e-mail with directions on how to follow our matriculation process. - 2.
 You will be given an appointment to register at the time of application. - 3.
 You may enroll in open classes by using the internet registration system. - 4.
-To add classes once the semester begins, you must obtain an Add Permit form from the instructor of the class.
-Bring this Add Permit to the office of Admissions.
+To add classes once the semester begins, you must obtain an Add Code form from the instructor of the class.
+Bring this Add Code to the office of Admissions or use it to enroll in the course via the SIS.